Price Experimentation and Interference: General Model Formulation

-Replacing in \eqref{eq:bias2}, we obtain the desired result: \qedsymbol \endproof The result provides an intuitive characterization of bias.
-Specifically, $T_{0y}(x_0,x_0,q)$ and $T_{1x}(x_0,x_0,q)$ correspond to the relative changes in performance for the control and treatment groups, respectively, when the decision variable on the {\em other} group changes marginally.
+\qedsymbol \endproof The result provides an intuitive characterization of bias.
+Specifically, $T_{0y}(x_0,x_0,q)$ and $T_{1x}(x_0,x_0,q)$ correspond to the relative changes in performance for the control and treatment groups, respectively, when the decision variable of the {\em other} group changes marginally.
 The cross-partial derivatives represent the effect on the performance metric across experimental groups, making them an intuitive indicator of interference.
-As interference increases, bias correspondingly intensifies.
+As expected, as this interference effect increases, bias correspondingly increases.